 - VAT exemption policies for goods sold within FTZs.

-Considerations before WFOE registration in a Free Trade Zone
+Considerations before registering a WFOE in a Free Trade Zone

 Whilst Free Trade Zones can certainly offer advantages to some companies, these should be carefully considered beforehand.
-It is worthwhile investigating both with the local authorities and with an informed service provider what is, and will be, offered in any FTZ location of interest.
+It is worthwhile to check with the local authorities and with an informed service provider what is, and will be, offered in any FTZ location of interest.
 And it is important to take a long term view of these benefits.

 Companies that can benefit from simpler import and customs procedures will certainly see advantages.
 Logistics and manufacturing hubs, for example, have often been attracted by FTZs.
 Being located in an industry focussed area, and alongside other companies can also have a strong appeal.